devtarun/devtarun/README.md

 ### Hi there, I'm Tarun 👋

 ## I'm a Full-Stack Developer!
-> I'm an experienced Full Stack Developer with 5 Years of Experience.
+> I'm an experienced Full Stack Developer with 7+ Years of Experience.
 I'm passionate about coding and learning new languages.
 I've comprehensive knowledge of platform development, enterprise architecture, agile methodologies, cloud services, and web-based applications.
 I would say that I'm an innovative change agent with a unique mix of high-level technology direction with deep technical expertise.

 - 🌱  I’m currently learning Electron 🤣
-- 🥅  2022 Goals: Contribute more to Open Source projects.
-And be safe
+- 🥅  2022 Goals: Be safe
 -  ⚡ Fun fact: I love to work on UI/UX

 ### Connect with me: